jasonm23/onlisp-markdown/onlisp.md

   (print ?x))
 ```

-A call to with-inference expands into code that will evaluate the Lisp expres-
+A call to with-inference expands into code that will evaluate the Lisp expressions
-sions for each set of bindings generated by the query.
+for each set of bindings generated by the query.
 The call above, for example,
 will print each x for which it is possible to infer (painter x).

-Figure 24.2 shows the deﬁnition of with-inference, together with the func-
+Figure 24.2 shows the deﬁnition of with-inference, together with the function
-tion it calls to retrieve bindings.
+it calls to retrieve bindings.
 One notable difference between with-answer
 and with-inference is that the former simply collected all the valid bindings.
 The new program searches nondeterministically.
 We see this in the deﬁnition of
 with-inference: instead of expanding into a loop, it expands into code which